The definitive guide to SLAM & mobile mapping

 How accurate is a mobile mapping system?

-The simple answer: The best systems reliably produce data that is more than suitable for as-built documentation needs.
-In one case study, we tested our own NavVis VLX by performing a single scan in a parking garage.
-With the application of loop closure for error correction, the team validated the data at 8 mm absolute accuracy, to one sigma.
+The simple answer: The best mobile mapping systems utilize the latest simultaneous localization and mapping technology to reliably produce data that is more than suitable for as-built documentation needs.
+In one of our white papers, we provide a case study of how to implement SLAM effectively by testing our own NavVis VLX by performing a single scan in a parking garage.
+With the usage of loop closures to correct errors, the team validated the data at 8 mm absolute accuracy, to one sigma.
 With the loop closure AND control-point optimization, the absolute accuracy improved to 6 mm.

 That means you could confidently use the data for projects like LOD 300 BIMs or floor plans with a scale of up to 1:50.